go-ozzo/ozzo-validation/README.md

 ### Context Aware Validation

 Sometimes, it is useful to write custom rules that rely on context distinct from the object being validated.
 To this end there are additional methods available for injecting context.
+The `validation.ValidatableWithContext` interface is similar to the `validation.Validatable` interface, but with a `ValidateWithContext()` method that additionally receives a context in its first parameter.

 The following is an example custom rule, similar to the one above, which has access to the supplied context:

 ```go
 func checkAbc(ctx context.Context, value interface{}) error {